 One final Purple Pinkie station will be held on Oct.
 29, when the Washburn Rotary Club hosts its Hunters Breakfast at the Washburn Trail Runners clubhouse from 4:30-8 a.m.

 This year’s World Polio Day activities carry on a tradition of raising many local dollars for, and even more awareness about, Rotary International’s efforts to eradicate polio.
 The first annual World Polio Day and Purple Pinkie Project event, held in October 2012, saw an estimated 1,000 people in the community participate and initially raised $1,250.
 An anonymous donation of $1,000, however, pushed the fundraising total to well above $2,000.
 Last year’s event raised about $2,600 and saw an even greater number of community members participate.

 Polio has not been a problem in the U.S. for many years, but this is not the case in several developing countries.
 In 1985, Rotary International began raising funds in an effort to eliminate polio worldwide.
 By partnering with the World Health Organization and other government and private groups, Rotary International has achieved a 99 percent reduction of polio worldwide.
 However, there are still three countries that have not been declared polio-free—Afghanistan, Nigeria and Pakistan.
 To completely wipe out polio, Rotary International is raising funds and mobilizing volunteers to bring immunization projects to these areas.

-This year’s event is being sponsored by TAMC, NMCC, and MMG Insurance.
+This year’s event is co-presented by UMPI and the Rotary Clubs of Central Aroostook, and is sponsored by TAMC, NMCC, and MMG Insurance.
 For more information, contact UMPI’s Community and Media Relations Office at 768-9452 or visit www.umpi.edu/worldpolioday.